MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Power Apps for Windows 8 will be deprecated and replaced with a new app

-Effective September 2022, [Power Apps for Windows 8](https://apps.microsoft.com/store/detail/power-apps/9NBLGGH5Z8F3?hl) is deprecated.
-Microsoft continues to provide security and other critical updates for the app until Sept 20, 2022.
+Effective September 2022, [Power Apps for Windows 8](https://apps.microsoft.com/store/detail/power-apps/9NBLGGH5Z8F3?hl) will be deprecated.
+Microsoft will continue to provide security and other critical updates for the app until Sept 20, 2022.
 We won't release any other features or functionalities for the app.

-After Sept 20, 2022, Power Apps for Windows 8 will be removed from the Microsoft Store, and no longer supported.
+After Sept 20, 2022, Power Apps for Windows 8 will be removed from the Microsoft Store, and will no longer be supported.

 On June 20, 2022 [Power Apps for Windows](https://apps.microsoft.com/store/detail/power-apps-preview/9MVC8P1Q3B29?hl) will be available.
 For more information about the new app, see [Install Powers Apps for Windows](/power-apps/mobile/windows-app-install).